 The practical explanation: When muscles are driven to work as “hard as they can”, glycogen is the fuel that makes that happen.
 When glycogen is used or depleted at an exaggerated and accelerated rate, the body’s flight or fight mechanism “kicks in”.

 Why is that important in the quest for using (burning) stored bodyfat?
-A little science: Folks get to be diabetic, morbidly obese and develop insulin resistance BECAUSE they have more fat to store than can be healthily accommodated.
-Therefore, it is absolutely necessary that this unhealthy level of fat be addressed and reversed as soon and as quickly as possible.
+A little science: Folks become diabetic, morbidly obese and develop insulin resistance BECAUSE they have more fat to store than can be healthily accommodated.
+Therefore, it is absolutely necessary that this unhealthy level of fat be reversed as soon as possible.

-It is ONLY when glycogen is in a depleted state that fat can be mobilized out of storage and used as a primary fuel source.
-Draining glycogen out of the largest glycogen pool (skeletal muscles) is a powerful “signal” for the body to get excess fat out of stored (triglyceride) form and into a usable (fatty acid) state.
+It is ONLY when glycogen is in a depleted state that fat can be mobilized out of storage.
+Then it is used as a primary fuel source.
+Draining glycogen out of the largest glycogen pool (skeletal muscles) is a powerful “signal” for the body to burn excess fat.
+This comes out of stored (triglyceride) form and into a usable (fatty acid) state.
 This is the TRUE “secret” plan for generating significant, permanent fat loss.